 While in the United States, International Students may need to manage their finances, and a bank checking account can help them do that.
 This overview provides additional information on banking in the U.S. as well as different types of accounts that may be available and what may be needed to apply for one.

 We get it.
 You want them to be independent.
 But it's always nice to have a lifeline home.
 Virtual Wallet Student has features like alerts that when enrolled can give you an insight into their account while still letting them figure things out on their own.

 Our Virtual Wallet Student provides a banking solution with features like a calendar customized for students, mobile and text banking and much more, students can have a clear view and control of their money.

-When enrolled, “Parent Alerts” can allow you to see the same e-mail notice your student gets when the account balance is getting low.
+When enrolled, “Parent Alerts” can allow you to see the same e-mail and/or text notice your student gets when the account balance is getting low.

 Starting college is daunting enough, even when it's in your home country.
-Make your transition to the U.S. easy by finding out the essentials of banking here, getting money from home, and keeping track of your hard-earned dollars.
+Make your transition to the U.S. easier.
+Learn about the services, products, and money-management tools that PNC offers to help make banking easier.

 Contact us by phone between the hours of 7:00 a.m. and 10:00 p.m., ET, Monday through Friday and 8:00 a.m. and 5:00 p.m., ET, Saturday and Sunday, at 877-PNC-1000 (877-762-1000), or visit your local PNC Bank branch.